ingenarel/Split-It/README.md

 an auto cache splitter for sheepit!

+Just download the release file.
+I created an sfx archive so you don't need to copy paste 17 bat files in your simulation cache direcotry for it to work lol.

-just download the files and copy them in the same directory that your simulation folder is.
+Download the exe and move it to in the same directory as your simulation cache is. run the exe. it's pretty straighforward.

 run split_it.bat